K121-hash/K121-hash/README.md

 Creating educational quizzes manually is time-consuming.
 Instructors and learners need faster ways to assess understanding.

 ## Solution
-This tool uses Natural Language Processing (NLP) to instantly generate multiple-choice or short-answer questions from a given paragraph or lesson content.
+This tool uses Natural Language Processing (NLP) to instantly generate questions from a given paragraph or lesson content.

 ## How It Works
 - Input any educational content (e.g., article, textbook paragraph)